 Part of making the UX intuitive is to leverage the patterns and habits you have already developed.
 We have incorporated similar functional features in this refresh to help you do more with Journey Designer in less time.
 You can quickly duplicate blocks and connectors within a workflow by copying and pasting them.
 When you copy a block, all of the block’s current settings are retained, including changes to the block’s name.
-This is pretty useful while designing or updating drip campaigns for different segments of users.
+This is pretty useful while designing or updating drip campaign for different user segmentation.

 Here’s what our customers have to say about this update.

 I love the new Journey Designer!
 It makes building and customizing our users' experience so much easier and detailed.
 The fact that you can now copy and paste blocks is a game-changer, it makes building & editing journeys so much faster and you are less likely to make mistakes.
 By far, my favorite part of the new design is the mass deleting option.
 It takes seconds to remove blocks and save the new version.